unbxd/js-sdk/README.md

 		}
 		...
 	```
-- **onIntialResultLoad** : This option takes a function which will be executed after rendering of first result page.
+- **onIntialResultLoad** : This option takes a function which will be executed after rendering of first result page with the search response as its first argument.
-- **onPageLoad** : This option takes a function which will be executed after rendering of new result page from second page.
+- **onPageLoad** : This option takes a function which will be executed after rendering of new result page from second page with the search response as its first argument.
 - **onNoResult** : This option takes a function which will be executed if there are no results available.
 - **fields** : This is an array of all required fields for generating result template.
 This is helpful to load the results faster.
 An example implementation is below.
 	```javascript